recommenders-team/recommenders/SETUP.md

 - Machine with Spark (optional for Python environment but mandatory for PySpark environment).
 - Machine with GPU (optional but desirable for computing acceleration).

-### Conda environment setup
+### Dependencies setup for the DSVM

+We install the dependencies with Conda.
 As a pre-requisite, we may want to make sure that Conda is up-to-date:

     conda update conda